Amnesty International: Objectives

 Some specific aims are to: abolish the death penalty, end extra judicial executions and "disappearances", ensure prison conditions meet international human rights standards, ensure prompt and fair trial for all political prisoners, ensure free education to all children worldwide, decriminalize abortion, fight impunity from systems of justice, end the recruitment and use of child soldiers, free all prisoners of conscience, promote economic, social and cultural rights for marginalized communities, protect human rights defenders, promote religious tolerance, protect LGBT rights, stop torture and ill-treatment, stop unlawful killings in armed conflict, uphold the rights of refugees, migrants, and asylum seekers, and protect human dignity.
 They also support worldwide decriminalisation of prostitution.

 Amnesty International launched a free human rights learning mobile application called Amnesty Academy in October 2020.
 It offered learners across the globe access to courses both, online and offline.
 All courses are downloadable within the application, which is available for both iOS and Android devices.

-Citizen Evidence Lab

-Amnesty International, managed by the Evidence Lab in the Crisis Response Programme, created the Citizen Evidence Lab to "support human rights organizations, practitioners and others to take better advantage of the digital data-streams critical for modern fact-finding.
-It is an online space to share best practices, emerging techniques, and tools for conducting investigations, combating mis- and dis-information, and contributing to a better-informed public," such as: HOWTOs, Tools, Case Studies, and Stories, about: Digital Verification, Data Science, Remote Sensing, Crowd-Sourcing, Well-Being, and Digital Security.